Home Food Science Does Imitation Vanilla Contain Petroleum or Paper Mill Waste?

 As a result, you will read articles like the ones cited about how imitation vanilla contains wood pulp!

 Lignin, a waste product of the wood pulp industry, can be used to produce vanillin by a degradation process that involves treating it with alkali and oxidizing agents.
-This produces alcohol like compounds which can then be oxidized to vanillin.
-Eugenol can be converted alkaline treatment to isoeugenol which is then oxidized to vanillin.
+This produces alcohol like compounds, which can then be oxidized to vanillin.
+Eugenol can be converted to isoeugenol, which is then oxidized to vanillin.
 This produces vanillin identical to that found in vanilla beans.

 Vanillin Does Not Contain Wood Pulp, Petroleum, or Cow Poop